openSUSE/suseviclient/README.md

 This will create blank VM with network attached.
 If PXE is enabled in your network it should be possible to perform a network boot after the VM is powered on.

+5) Create VM with nested virtualization capabilities, a.k.a. to test another hypervisor within ESXi( KVM works pretty good there!)

+    suseviclient.sh -c -n "Nested VM Example" --vmdk datastore1/path/to/image.vmdk --nested

+--vmdk provided only for illustration: --nested will work with any provisioning type

 For full list of possible options see

 		suseviclient.sh --help